chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ***
 ## Reproduce intermediate results (from sratch)
 Note that this takes several days or weeks, depending on the available resources.
-The following *R* scripts are stored in the folder `R`.
+The following *R* scripts are stored in the folder `R/Run_optimisations`.

-### 1. Run optimisations for *R*-based GSA methods*GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:
+### 1. Run optimisations for *R*-based GSA methods *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:

 - **Run_task1_optimisations.R**: script to run optimisations of the number of differentially enriched gene sets
 - **Run_task2_3_optimisations.R**: script to run optimisations of the adjusted p-value and rank of the specific gene sets

 Both scripts source all required functions and preprocess the initial gene expression data sets internally.
 For the remaining, web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations were performed in the corresponding web-based application (i.e., by hand).
-To generate the figures, the optimisation results were therefore also transferred manually to the corresponding R scripts (`R/Code_figures`).
+To generate the figures, the optimisation results were therefore also transferred manually to the corresponding *R* scripts (`R/Code_figures`).
 See below for instructions on how to reproduce the optimisation results for the web-based applications yourself.

 ### 2. Generate the results figures (folder `R/Code_figures`)
 The *R* scripts to generate the results figures are directly named after the figure.